taccarlo/OOP_Exercise_Super_Mario/README.md

 ## Assumptions
 - I will remove points to get a life every time points gained are over 1000.
-- I will always assume that default points value is 2000 and life default value is 3
+- I will ALWAYS assume that default points value is 2000 and life default value is 3
+- I will assume that fireball earning coins are 50 basing on example A and not 5 as written in R4 on given text.

 ## Pattern design used
+- Creational Pattern Design "Build" in ConsecutivelyJump.java

 ## About the testing

-## Executing the jar
+I used JUnit5.8.1 and I placed the tests in the package test.

 ## Example of input
 In file "SuperMario-seq.txt"